 4. Embrace Teachable Moments

-Many leaders delay difficult conversations by ignoring behaviour that’s incongruent with organizational values, leading to a build-up of emotion over time.
+Many leaders delay difficult conversations by ignoring behavior that’s incongruent with organizational values, leading to a build-up of emotion over time.

 Discussing concerns via email is impersonal and too easy to misinterpret.
 Be proactive and organize in-person discussions.